MiracleDa/Little-Helpers/README.md

 }

-(Create/POST) Create a new like on a post
+  -(Create/POST) Create a new like on a post

-(Delete) Delete existing like
+  -(Delete) Delete existing like

-(Create/POST) Create a new comment on a post
+  -(Create/POST) Create a new comment on a post

-(Delete) Delete existing comment
+  -(Delete) Delete existing comment

- Create Post Screen
+- Create Post Screen
-    (Create/POST) Create a new post object
+    - (Create/POST) Create a new post object

- Profile Screen
+- Profile Screen
-    (Read/GET) Query logged in user object
+    - (Read/GET) Query logged in user object
-    (Update/PUT) Update user profile image
+    - (Update/PUT) Update user profile image

 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp]